CompuTec/computec-docs/docs/pdc/user-guide/task-activities/quick-time-booking.md

 Use the Save column checkbox to choose which lines are to be saved eventually.
 Click on "Saved Lines" to view only the lines with the Save checkbox checked.

-After setting up all the details and checking the Save checkbox, click the confirmation icon on the lower right corner of the form to record Time Bookings.
+After setting up all the details and checking the "Save" checkbox, click the confirmation icon in the lower right corner of the form to record the time bookings.

 ## Footer

 The footer of the form contains the following display options:

-- **Results** – choose how many records are displayed on one page in the table
+- **Results** – Define how many records are shown per page in the table.
-- **Total time** – total duration of all times set for all lines (both set up and run)
+- **Total time** – View the cumulative duration of all setup and run times.
-- **'+'/'-' icon** – expands/collapses all line by one level (levels: Operation > Resource > Times)
+- **'+'/'-' icon** – Expand or collapse all rows to one level (Operation > Resource > Times).
-- **Pages** – navigating table pages
+- **Pages** – Navigate between pages in the table.

+---
+The Quick Time Booking feature simplifies the process of recording time for Manufacturing Orders, making it both efficient and user-friendly.
+By utilizing its powerful filtering, editing, and saving options, you can manage time bookings seamlessly and focus on optimizing your manufacturing operations.